 Middle East Respiratory Syndrome (MERS)

 In 2012, a new type of coronavirus was discovered in the Middle East.
 The virus can cause an acute respiratory infection.
 The elderly or people with underlying medical conditions, such as heart or lung diseases, cancer or an impaired immune system can become seriously ill.
 In many cases, the virus has caused outbreaks in health institutions.
-The disease is called MERS-CoV (Middle East Respiratory Syndrome) and studies show that dromedary camels are the source of the virus.
-The virus can be transmitted between people, mainly to people who are in close contact with infected persons.
+The disease is called MERS-CoV(Middle East Respiratory Syndrome) and studies show that camels are the source of the virus.
+The disease can be transmitted between people.
 New cases are regularly reported from Saudi Arabia.
-In June 2017 there was an ongoing outbreak of MERS in a hospital in the Riyadh region.
-There is an increased risk of infection if admitted to hospital in the area.

 The Saudi authorities are also advising some groups to postpone the pilgrimage.
 These include people over 65 years, people with chronic diseases (e.g. cardiovascular diseases, renal diseases, respiratory diseases, diabetes, immune failure) as well as seriously ill patients, children under 12 years and pregnant women.

 - Avoid contact with animals, particularly camels.
 The source of infection for MERS is most probably dromedary camels.
 You should avoid contact with these animals when traveling to the Middle East.
 Avoid drinking milk or urine from camels and do not eat meat that is not thoroughly cooked.
 Other animals can be carriers so it is recommended to avoid general contact with animals.

 - Hygiene measures.
 Good hand hygiene is an important preventive measure for yourself and others.

 - Vaccine.
 There is no vaccine or preventive medicine against MERS.